Visions fugitives

 Visions fugitives, Op.
 22, is a cycle of twenty piano miniatures by Sergei Prokofiev.
 The seventh piece was also published for harp.
 They were written between 1915 and 1917, individually, many for specific friends of the composer, and premiered by him as a cycle lasting some twenty minutes on April 15, 1918, in Petrograd.
 Gutheil published both the piano set and the one piece for harp in 1917 in Moscow.

 The cycle brings dissonant harmonies akin to music by Prokofiev contemporaries Schoenberg and Scriabin but retains original concepts of tonality and rhythm.
 The miniatures are vignette-like, whimsical, effervescent and bright.
 The overall effect is in the Impressionist style, not unlike work by Debussy.
 Because of the almost uniformly mellow style, performers must be willing to work on the relatively difficult technique required to capture its essence.
-David Fanning: “In 1935 Prokofiev made recordings of ten pieces from the set, and his playing is notable for its wistfulness, subtle shadings and — in places — rhythmic freedom.
-Even the clowning of the Ridicolosamente is rather shy in Prokofiev’s hands, and the delicacy he brings to the following piece brings out its affinities with Debussy’s Préludes.”

 History

 In August 1917, Prokofiev played them for Russian poet Konstantin Balmont, among others, at the home of a mutual friend.
 Balmont was inspired to compose a sonnet on the spot, called "a magnificent improvisation" by Prokofiev who named the pieces Mimolyotnosti from these lines in Balmont's poem: "In every fleeting vision I see worlds, Filled with the fickle play of rainbows".
 A French-speaking friend at the house, Kira Nikolayevna, immediately provided a French translation for the pieces: Visions fugitives.
 Prokofiev often performed only a couple of them at a time as encores at the end of his performances.